Skip to main content

 • The Travel Study Program is open to all majors.

-• Because space is limited, preference is given to full-time BYU-Provo students
+• Because space is limited, preference is given to full-time, undergraduate BYU-Provo students

 • There are no prerequisite religion courses.